pytorch/ao/torchao/prototype/hqq/README.md

 ## Fused `int4 / fp16` Quant Matmul

-Fused kernel that combines asymmetric dequantization and gemm:
+Fused kernel that combines asymmetric dequantization and gemm.
+Useful primarily for compute-bound (M > 16) scenarios and not for memory-bound / inference scenarios.

+The kernel fuses two ops:

 - Dequantization: upcasts `u4 / s4` weights to `float16 / bfloat16`, followed by groupwise scaling and shifting by scales / zeropoints
-- GEMM: standard matmul on dequantized weights and activations.
+- GEMM: matmul on dequantized weights and activations.

 Tested and benchmarked for `HQQ` but could theoretically be used for any asymmetric quantization scheme.